Japan minister calls for new world order to counter rise of authoritarian regimes

 He urged that cooperation between Japan and the United States extend beyond semiconductors to biotechnology, artificial intelligence and quantum science.

-He also promised to work more closely with Washington on export controls, although he didn't say whether Tokyo would match the sweeping restriction on exports of chip manufacturing equipment imposed by Biden's administration in October.
+He also promised to work more closely with Washington on export controls, although he did not say whether Tokyo would match the sweeping restriction on exports of chip manufacturing equipment imposed by Biden's administration in October.

-On trade, Nishimura encouraged the United States to join the Comprehensive and Progressive Agreement for Trans-Pacific Partnership after former President Donald Trump abandoned an earlier version of the pact in 2017.
+"It is ... absolutely imperative for us to reinforce our cooperation in the area of export controls," he said.
+"We will implement strict export controls grounded in international cooperation while engaging closely in the exchange of views with the United States and other relevant countries."

-He also said Japan will work toward an "early conclusion" of the Indo-Pacific Economic Framework for Prosperity launched by Biden in Tokyo in May as part of a push to bolster economic cooperation with 12 other countries in the region.
+On trade, Nishimura reiterated calls for the United States to join the Comprehensive and Progressive Agreement for Trans-Pacific Partnership after former President Donald Trump abandoned an earlier version of the pact in 2017.

-(Reporting by Tim Kelly; additional reporting by David Brunnstrom, Michael Martina and Katharine Jackson)
+(Reporting by Tim Kelly in Tokyo, and David Brunnstrom, Michael Martina and Katharine Jackson in Washington; Editing by Chizu Nomiyama)

 ((tim.kelly@thomsonreuters.com; +813-6441-1311;))